stevegmag/ts-pizza-app/README.md

  - use `tsc` to compile or `tsc -w` (watch)
  - setup tsconfig `tsc --init`
- - using LIVE SERVER extention to run simple page server
+ - using LIVE SERVER extention to run simple page server -- right click on the index file and run in Live Server (via VS Code)

 ## Tutorial List: